-How should I handle one building that has multiple meters?
-What if one of the meters exceeds the 100 KW Small Business eligibility limit?
+How should I handle one building that has multiple meters/accounts?
+What if one of the accounts exceeds the 60 kW Small Business eligibility limit?

 Our recommendation is as follows:

-- Each meter will determine if it is eligible for Small Business or Commercial level incentives.
+- Each utility account is reviewed to determine if it is eligible for Small Business or Commercial level incentives.

-- If any meter individually records less than 100 KW per month then that meter, and its related electrical load is considered a Small Business eligible to participate in the Small Business Program.
+- If any meter individually records 60 kW or less in demand per month then that account, and its related electrical load is considered a Small Business eligible to participate in the Small Business Program.

-- If one meter in the building exceeds the 100 KW per month limit, then identify the measures attributed to that meter and use the Commercial level incentives.
+- If one meter in the building exceeds the 60 kW per month limit, then identify the measures attributed to that meter and use the Existing Buildings level incentives.

 Questions about Lockheed Martin